-The Whisky Circle is a new event in Liverpool NSW.
-Music, food, drinks (especially of the scotch whisky variety) and conversation will be shared.
-This makes the event a “safe” space for men and others to meet up and encourage each other.
+The Whisky Circle is an event in Western Sydney, NSW.
+Music, food, drinks (especially of the scotch whisky variety) and conversation are shared.
+This makes the event a safe space for men and others to meet up and encourage each other.

 By “safe” is simply meant there will be no judgements.
 Talk or don’t talk, we’re all here to wrestle with the topic and encourage one another.
 The format and content therefore make the event men-friendly, although not exclusively male.

 In this post, I’ll describe the event in hope of encouraging you to come along.
 And why not bring ya mate!

 When I heard Kevin describe his project, I instantly recognised this as a suitable “mode” (Kevin’s word) for an idea of my own.
 I have, for a number of years now, imagined how I might encourage and equip those good at being men to be good men.
 The Whisky Circle is the perfect event for bringing men together in a helpful and relevant way!

 I therefore met up with Kevin and proposed to him that we run his event in Liverpool NSW —my local area.
 After getting him drunk, he agreed … okay, maybe I’m exaggerating, but our meetings do always seem to involve a drink or more, even when it’s a breakfast meeting! 😃

 When you arrive at The Whisky Circle, live music sets the tone and creates a buzz, much like it would do at a pub.
 Which is convenient because The Whisky Circle will be held in pubs or bars or cafés.

 You will be offered a cocktail when you arrive.
 Finger foods will circulate through the group as you catch up with friends or make new ones.
 We’re all there for the same reason so don’t be shy!